 Serves 4.
 Offer with sweet potato or regular potato fries, onion rings, or bun-less with a side salad.

 Variations: You can use other fresh salmon if you can’t find sockeye salmon.
-Add a tablespoon of crispy crumbled bacon to the salmon mixture for a smokier flavor.
+Add a tablespoon of crispy crumbled bacon or chopped smoked salmon to the salmon mixture for a smokier flavor.
 Coat the salmon burgers in panko breadcrumbs for a crispier version.

 Or serve with a side salad.